ShroXd/blog-next/pages/blogs/red-black-tree.md

 ## Searching

 Cause the 2-3 tree is in symmetric order by key, as same as the binary search tree.
-So we don't need to rewrite the algorithm for searching a lot; we just need to handle the 3-node carefully.
+So we don't need to rewrite the algorithm for searching a lot; we need to handle the 3-node carefully.
 This means when we meet the 3-nodes, we need to compare the target key with two keys in this node to see to which range the target key belongs.
 The result will decide the path of the current search process.

 ![](https://raw.githubusercontent.com/ShroXd/img-hosting/main/blog/20221108221334.png)